As we advance more and more into 2020, we see more people buying online from their mobile devices.

-- 53% of mobile shoppers buy from company-specific apps.
+- 53% of mobile shoppers buy from company-specific eCommercec mobile apps.

-- E-commerce companies largely benefit from mobile apps, as conversion rates from mobile apps are 3 times higher than on mobile versions of e-commerce websites.
+- ECommerce companies largely benefit from mobile apps, as conversion rates from mobile eCommerce apps are 3 times higher than on mobile versions of eCommerce websites.

 As you can see, people not only started buying more online using their mobile devices in general but started benefiting more from company-specific mobile apps.

-E-commerce apps generate a big portion of revenues for U.S.-based e-commerce businesses.
-For instance, Amazon received $150 million from its app in 2019, thus topping the list of the most popular e-commerce apps in the U.S.
+ECommerce apps generate a large portion of the revenues for U.S.-based eCommerce businesses.
+For instance, Amazon received $150 million from its app in 2019, thus topping the list of the most popular eCommerce apps in the U.S.

 Image credit: Statista

-So, which features are customers looking for in an e-commerce app?
+So, which features are customers looking for in an eCommerce mobile app?

-Let’s take a look at the ones that your e-commerce app absolutely must have to bring you revenue and satisfied customers.
+Let’s take a look at the features of eCommerce that you absolutely must have to bring you revenue and satisfied customers.

 1. Effortless Registration Process